 Recognizing the limitations of reactive and proactive approaches, FT-Pro aims at getting the best of both worlds by intelligently coordinating process migration with checkpointing.
-Similar to cooperative checkpointing [45], FT-Pro ignores unnecessary fault tolerance requests when failure impact is trivial.
+Similar to cooperative checkpointing [45], FT-Pro ignores unnecessary fault-tolerant requests when failure impact is trivial.
 Further, it enables an application to avoid imminent failures through preventive migration.
 The adaptation between process migration and selective checkpointing is built upon a quantitative modeling of application performance.

 The idea of using adaptation for fault management is not new.
 It has been used in the fields such as mission-critical spacecrafts and storage systems [46], [47].
-Nevertheless, to the best of our knowledge, we are among the first to exploit adaptive fault management for high performance computing.
-Different from the above research that mainly focuses on efficiently utilizing duplicated components for high availability, this work centers upon reducing application completion time by dynamically choosing between proactive and reactive actions.
+Nevertheless, to the best of our knowledge, we are among the first to exploit adaptive fault management for HPC.
+Different from the above research that mainly focuses on efficiently utilizing duplicated components for high availability, this work centers upon reducing the application completion time by dynamically choosing between proactive and reactive actions.

-III.
-OVERVIEW OF FT-PRO
+3 OVERVIEW OF FT-PRO

 We define a failure as any event in hardware or software that results in an immediate termination of a running application.
 To be effective, FT-Pro requires the presence of a failure predictor.
-Predictive techniques mentioned in Section II, as well as our own previous work [11], [48], [49], can be used to provide such an engine.
-Failure prediction can be either categorical where the predictor forecasts whether a failure event will occur or not in the near future, or numerical where the probability of failures is provided for a given time window.
-Numerical results can be easily translated into categorical results by applying threshold based splitting; hence in this paper, we uniformly describe failure prediction as a process that periodically estimates whether a node will experience failures in a given time window (e.g. a few minutes to an hour).
+Predictive techniques mentioned in Section 2, as well as our own previous work [11], [48], [49], can be used to provide such an engine.
+Failure prediction can be either categorical, where the predictor forecasts whether a failure event will occur or not in the near future, or numerical, where the probability of failures is provided for a given time window.
+Numerical results can be easily translated into categorical results by applying threshold-based splitting; hence, in this paper, we uniformly describe failure prediction as a process that periodically estimates whether a node will experience failures in a given time window (e.g., a few minutes to an hour).
 Such a prediction mechanism is generally measured by two accuracy metrics: precision and recall.
-Precision is defined as the proportion of correct predictions to all the predictions made (i.e. $\left(\frac{T_p}{T_p+F_p}\right)$ , and recall is the proportion of correct predictions to the number of failures (i.e. $\frac{T_p}{T_p+F_n}$ ).
-Here, $T_p$ is number of correct predictions of failures (i.e. $\frac{T_p}{T_p+F_n}$ ). rect predictions (i.e. true positives), and $F_p$ is number of false alarms (i.e. false positives), and $F_n$ is number of missed failures (i.e. false negatives).
+Precision is defined as the proportion of correct predictions to all the predictions made (i.e., $\frac{T_p}{T_p+F_p}$), and recall is the proportion of correct predictions to the number of failures (i.e., $\frac{T_p}{T_p+F_n}$).
+Here, T_p is the number of correct predictions (i.e., true positives), F_p is the number of false alarms (i.e., false positives), and F_n is the number of missed failures (i.e., false negatives).
 Obviously, a good prediction engine should achieve a high value (closer to 1.0) for both metrics.